TylerLeonhardt/azure-iot-sdk-powershell/README.md

 Export-ModuleMember -Function *-*
 ```

-`Get-AzureIoTManifest` must be implemented and it must return a simple hash table in which the key is the method name and the value is the function you wish to run in this module when the method name is invoked.
+`Get-AzureIoTManifest` must be implemented in your module and it must return a simple hash table in which the key is the method name and the value is the function you wish to run in this module when the method name is invoked.

 ## Example